Solar Panels Cost in Canada (2026)

 Enter your postal code to see what solar panel installations cost in your local area.

-Solar energy is becoming more affordable for Canadian homeowners, thanks to declining equipment costs and government incentives.
-But how much do solar panels cost in Canada in 2025?
+Solar energy is becoming more affordable for Canadian homeowners, thanks to declining equipment costs, provincial net metering programs, and available financing options.
+But how much do solar panels cost in Canada in 2026?

-This guide breaks down the average cost of solar panels, installation prices by province, and available incentives to help you determine whether solar is a good investment for your home.
+This guide breaks down the average cost of solar panels, installation prices by province, and available programs to help you determine whether solar is a good investment for your home.

 How Much Do Solar Panels Cost in Canada?